 While this may sound like a short amount of time, it is often the way when you have limited holidays and want to fit in a visit to other countries in the UK and Europe.

 The truth is, you can see and experience a lot with just 4 days in Scotland.
 And it may be comforting to know that your first trip to Scotland will not be your last.

-I am living proof of this- after my first 4 day trip to Scotland I made it my home 2 years later!
+I am living proof of this- after my first 4 day trip to Scotland I moved to Edinburgh two years later!

 This 4 day Scotland itinerary is a replica of my first trip here.

 I’ve made some amendments [I know Scotland a whole lot better now] but 80% of this itinerary is where I went and what I did.
 This itinerary includes a little bit of everything: castles, historic buildings, lochs, street art, a whisky distillery, a drive through the highlands and more!

 So if you’re looking for inspiration on what to see in Scotland in 4 days read on for my tried, tested and refined 4 day Scotland itinerary!

 >> Read more: The ultimate guide to planning a trip to Scotland